 - Review any LMS, Timetabling and other integrations that schedule Zoom meetings so they activate a passcode when scheduling (or lock it on in Account Settings).

 - Review your use of H323/SIP room systems.
 Do they join meetings where the Host user would typically be a participant in the room rather than joining as an individual?
-Ensure such meetings are scheduled with a Passcode as the H.323/SIP system controls will not be able to perform the host functions of managing admission of participants from a Zoom Waiting Room.
-Ensure your room controls are capable of entering a Passcode when prompted as part of connecting to a Zoom meeting or join with passcode embedded in the dial string email@example.com or firstname.lastname@example.org.
+Ensure such meetings are scheduled with a Passcode as the H.323/SIP system controls may not be able to perform the host functions of managing admission of participants from a Zoom Waiting Room.
+Ensure your room controls are capable of entering a Passcode when prompted as part of connecting to a Zoom meeting or join with passcode embedded in the dial string firstname.lastname@example.org or email@example.com.
+Zoom have a feature that their Support staff can enable that allows select H.323/SIP systems to bypass the Waiting Room on internal meetings when using the public Zoom SIP Gateways (eg. @zmau.us SIP dialing addresses).
+This does not work with dialing via the AARNet On-Premise gateways.
+Please contact the AARNet support team if you require this enabled on your account.

 To achieve maximum security when needed (for example for a Board level discussion), activate multiple security factors for the same meeting;